soobinrho/emotion-recognition-website/README.md

 - Converted the model into [TF.js layers format](https://www.tensorflow.org/js/tutorials/conversion/import_keras).
 This required installation of a pyton `tensorflowjs` package.
-Do not install this in the same environment as the model's because conflicts can occur, which tends to break the entire training process.
+Do not install this in the same environment as the model's because conflicts can occur, which tend to break the entire training process.

 ```bash
 conda deactivate